 Mindfulness and Wellness

-The workers of 2020 and beyond favor a more balanced approach – working smarter rather than harder, with more importance placed on the value of mental health and general wellness.
+The workers of next year and beyond favor a more balanced approach – working smarter rather than harder, with more importance placed on the value of mental health and general wellness.

 What does this have to do with events?
 Well, packing back-to-back workshops and seminars into an exhausting schedule is definitely considered to be an outdated approach.